ttapjinda/sensu-docs/content/sensu-core/2.0/guides/monitor-server-resources.md

 ## Why use a check?

-Checks are commonly used to monitor server resources, services, and application health (e.g. is Nginx running?) as well as collect & analyze metrics (e.g. how much disk space do I have left?)
+You can use checks to monitor server resources, services, and application health as well as collect & analyze metrics.

 ## Using checks to monitor a service